 In 1996, Novartis in Egypt was created with the merger of CIBA, GEIGY and Sandoz.

-Over 1 900 associates are locally employed at our manufacturing site and scientific offices (as of December 2014).
+Over 1000 associates are locally employed at our manufacturing site and scientific offices.
 Locally available products cover a wide range of therapeutic areas including oncology, blood diseases, cardiovascular diseases, transplantation, neuroscience, ophthalmology, respiratory diseases, bone & pain.

 Novartis Cairo facility manufactures for all Novartis divisions and provides additonal capacity within Novartis' global manufacturing and supply network.
 Exportation to some Latin American and African countries started in 2009.
 The list includes Venezuela, Chile, Panama, Nigeria, Ghana, Cameroon, Iran, South Korea and Switzerland.